 safety grounding of equipment should be kept separate from lightning protection; and

-potential equalisation should be achieved in earth and never at the top of the equipment.
+potential equalization should be achieved in earth and never at the top of the equipment.

-Warning Lights
+Warning lights

 High structures may require warning lights for air traffic, such as radar towers.
 Specific light arrangements may also be disturbing to both vessel traffic, the public and to animals.
 It is therefore recommended to consult local authorities for specific requirements or restrictions in the area.

-Site and Equipment Access
+Site and equipment access

-As part of the design of a VTS system locations, the VTS Provider should analyse the need for site access for installation and maintenance.
+As part of the design of a VTS system locations, the VTS provider should analyse the need for site access for installation and maintenance.
 Fencing and other protective means against illegal intrusion will also be needed in many cases.

-Electrical Power
+Electrical power

 The VTS system requires a reliable source of electrical power, which could include a backup power source such as an Uninterruptable Power Supply (UPS).